phaserjs/phaser/README.md

 * FrameData.clone fixed when cloning data using frame names rather than indexes (thanks pjbaron)
 * Lots of the Cache getters (such as `Cache.getbitmapData`) would return `undefined` if the asset couldn't be found.
 They now all consistently return `null` for missing entries (thanks @Matoking #1305)
 * Phaser games should now work again from the CocoonJS Launcher.
+* Only one of the mouse wheel events is listened to, newest standard first.
+This fixes a bug in FF where it would use the default DOMMouseWheel (thanks @pnstickne #1313)

 ### Pixi 2.1.0 New Features